-My clients love the clean refreshing scent and the health benefits of this "herbal with a twist" complex, ranging from the antioxidant protection of the green tea (found to be even more effective than Vitamin C and Vitamin E in protecting cells from damage) to the relaxing effects of the lime leaf.
+My clients love the clean, refreshing scent and the health benefits of this "herbal with a twist" complex, ranging from the antioxidant protection of the green tea (found to be even more effective than Vitamin C and Vitamin E in protecting cells from damage) to the relaxing effects of the lime leaf.

-In my spa packages I utilize the following soothing spritzer recipe for facial massages:
+In my spa packages, I utilize the following soothing spritzer recipe for facial massages:

-Strain the liquid into a sterilized spray bottle and use as a refreshing face mist.
+Strain the liquid into a sterilized spray bottle and use it as a refreshing face mist.
 (I keep it in the refrigerator.)
-You can also soak cotton pads in the chilled tea and place gently under the eyes to refresh tired eyes.
+You can also soak cotton pads in the chilled tea and place them gently under the eyes to refresh tired eyes.

 My foot treatments begin with a soak of a green tea and sea salt combination.
-I also use one-half a lime to apply the sea salt glow to exfoliate and I use the other half sliced thinly to float in the foot soak and to serve with their chilled or hot green tea.
+I also use one-half a lime to apply the sea salt glow to exfoliate, and I use the other half sliced thinly to float in the foot soak and serve with their chilled or hot green tea.